UK breaks record for highest temperature as Europe sizzles

 The typically temperate nation was just the latest to be walloped by unusually hot, dry weather that has triggered wildfires from Portugal to the Balkans and led to hundreds of heat-related deaths.
 Images of flames racing toward a French beach and Britons sweltering — even at the seaside — have driven home concerns about climate change.

-The U.K. Met Office weather agency registered a provisional reading of 40.2 degrees Celsius (104.4 degrees Fahrenheit) at Heathrow Airport in early afternoon — breaking the record set just an hour earlier and with hours of intense sunshine still to go.
+The U.K. Met Office weather agency registered a provisional reading of 40.3 degrees Celsius (104.5 degrees Fahrenheit) at Coningsby in eastern England — breaking the record set just hours earlier.
 Before Tuesday, the highest temperature recorded in Britain was 38.7 C (101.7 F), set in 2019.
+By later afternoon, 29 places in the UK had broken the record.

 As the nation watched with a combination of horror and fascination, Met Office chief scientist Stephen Belcher said such temperatures in Britain were “virtually impossible” without human-driven climate change.